lebriton/awesome-hackernews/.github/contributing.md

 Anyway, here is the general procedure to follow:

 1. [Edit the README.md file](https://github.com/bminusl/awesome-hackernews/edit/main/README.md) in your favorite text editor.
-2. Insert the new entry in the right place and following the correct format.
+2. Insert the new entry in the right place and following the correct format. [`scripts/format_entry.sh`](../scripts/format_entry.sh) can be invoked to help you.
 3. Save and commit.
 4. Open a pull request.
 5. Fill out the pull request template.